ten-protocol/go-ten/docs/_docs/wallet-extension/configure-metamask.md

 * Network Name: Obscuro Testnet
 * New RPC URL: `http://127.0.0.1:3000/`
-* Chain ID: 777
+* Chain ID: 443
-* Currency Symbol: OBX
+* Currency Symbol: ETH

 It should look like this: